gireeshcse/gireeshcse.github.io/blog/cs/cn.md

 * If the response data is cacheable then browsers cache the same.
 * Browser decodes the response and renders the content.

+#### In Layers of OSI or TCP/IP

+We don't use OSI in real work networks.
+We use TCP/IP Network Model.

+* We type a web address in web browser.
+Web browser uses HTTP which is an **Application Layer Protocol**
+* Behind the scenes the web browser gets the IP address of the URL using Domain Name System which is also an **Application Layer Protocol**
+* Now the browser creates a HTTP packet and gives this packet to Transport Layer Protocol.Now this layer establishes a session creating a TCP connection.
+Now TCP some info required to maintain session/pipe to HTTP packet.
+* Now TCP handovers the TCP packet to an Internet Protocol Layer.
+Its main job is addressing and routing.
+Now IP puts its own info on top of TCP packet which is required for routing in the internet
+* Now IP handovers packet to Network interface Layer, which defines the protocols and hardware required to deliver data across some physical network.
+Most of the PC uses Ethernet.Here the IP packet is encapsulated with Ethernet header and Ethernet Trailer, creating Ethernet Frame.
+IT contains some thing called MAC address which is used to send frame locally(LAN).
+It transmits data i.e data leaves the PC and eventually reaches the Server.
+* The web server physically receives the electrical signal over a cable, and recreates the same bits by interpreting the meaning of electrical signals.
+* Web server now de-encapsulates the IP packet from the Ethernet frame by removing and discarding the Ethernet header and trailer.
+Similarly it reads the TCP information and finally hands it over to HTTP process which understands the HTTP request.
+* Now webserver now sends back to us the web page in similar steps.

+### Ethernet

+* Traditional technology for connecting devices in a wired LAN or WAN.
+It enables devices to communicate with each other via a protocol, which is set of rules.

+* Describes how network devices format and transmit data so other devices on the same LAN or network can recognize, receive and process the information.

+#### Working

+* IEEE specifies in the family of standards called IEEE 802.3 that the Ethernet Protocol touches both Layer 1 (physical layer) and Layer 2(Data link layer) on OSI

+* Units of transimission
+    - Packet

+        * Frame is wrapped in a packet that contains several bytes of information to establish the connection and mark where the frame starts.

+    - Frame

+        * Includes Payload of data being transmitted
+        * MAC address of both sender and receiver
+        * Error Correction information to detect transmission problems

 ### NAT